e-mission/e-mission-docs/docs/future_work/scalability.md

       artificial data in the new format.
       - There won't be existing solutions for this since the data is specific to e-mission.
-You can try to see if there is something similar that you can adapt, but time-bound it since it is unlikely.
+You can try to see if there is something similar that you can adapt, but set a time limit on the search since it is unlikely.
     - _Workload simulator_: A harness that generates API calls at a pre-defined rate against the system (e.g. x `get` calls/sec, y `put` calls/sec, z `getTimeline` calls/sec) and records the response time.